 An application previously submitted to CPRIT but not funded may be resubmitted once and must follow all resubmission guidelines.
+This resubmission policy applies to renewal applications that were submitted in response to RFA R-17-CFSA-1 and not awarded.

-More than one resubmission is not permitted.
+More than 1 resubmission per application is not permitted.
 An application is considered a resubmission if the proposed core facility is the same as that presented in the original submission.
 A change in the identity of the PI for a core facility or a change of title of the facility that was previously submitted to CPRIT does not constitute a new application; the application would be considered a resubmission.
-This policy is in effect for all applications submitted to date.
-See section 8.2.5.
+This policy is in effect for all applications submitted to date (see section 8.2.5).